livetheoogway/forage/README.md

 A `PeriodicUpdateEngine` ensures that the bootstrapping process is called You can define how often the full bootstrap happens

+#### 3. Indexing Rules

+You should be able to decide which of the fields are

+### Any prerequisites and callouts?

+- One important prerequisite is that, you should be able to pull all data from your database, ie, you should be able to stream it out as a batched select query (on your relational DB), or a scan (Aerospike, Redis, HBase or any other non-relational DB), depending on what database you are using.
+- Size of data should be limited.
+This library has been tested for 100k rows in memory should be (todo)
+- Ensure your application is supplied with sufficient memory.
+A ballpark for calculating the (todo)

 # Getting started